Pretzfeld

-Pretzfeld is a municipality in the district of Forchheim in Bavaria in Germany.
+Pretzfeld (/de/) is a municipality in the district of Forchheim in Bavaria in Germany.

 Geography

 Geographical location

 The municipality is located in the south-western part of Upper Franconia, in Franconian Switzerland.
 The region is known for growing and processing fruit.
 Of the approx. 2500 ha total area, 1100 ha are forest.
 The town of Pretzfeld lies in the west of the municipality, near the confluence of the Trubach and the Wiesent.

 Districts

 The pretzfeld municipality has 13 districts: